ayush21cs/buildathon_project/README.md

-    5:"do not eat junk food, eat healthy yet calorie containing food, ", 6:"eating oily food is unhealthy, eat food that contain fat, ", 7:"eating non-veg is recommended, but if you are vegan, consider eating vegetables, ", 8:"feeling pain in random parts of body is common while being underweight, becoming fit is the only way to stop this, if the pain is very high, consider telling a doctor for a quick solution",}
+    5:"do not eat junk food, eat healthy yet calorie containing food, ", 6:"eating oily food is unhealthy, eat food that contain fat, ", 7:"eating non-veg is recommended, but if you are vegan, consider eating vegetables, ", 8:"feeling pain in random parts of body is common while being underweight, becoming fit is the only way to stop this, if the pain is very high, consider telling a doctor for a quick solution, "}
 overans = {
     1:"well, eating a lot is literally the reason why most people become overweight, so eat less food, ", 2:"don't drink softdrinks, it can hurt your lever or sugar level, it can be related to overweight, ",